In a time of deep suspicion, Americans put their trust in the vote

 She turned to another voter, Charles Glover, 85.

 “Why not be friendly with everyone?” she told him.
-“We are so much more similar than we are different.
+“We are so much more similar than we are different.”

 It was her turn to vote.